DeMoraesCyb/DeMoraesCyb/README.md

 - 💞️ I’m looking to collaborate on CyberSec and Dev (still deciding)
 - 📫 How to reach me rafaelm1991@gmail.com
 - 😄 Pronouns: He
-- ⚡ Fun fact: I'm a military and a I want to jump off 'cause I'm tired do move away in Brazil.
+- ⚡ Fun fact: I'm a military and a I want to jump off 'cause I'm tired do move around all states in Brazil.
 Accepting job abbroad!

 <!---
 DeMoraesCyb/DeMoraesCyb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.